Primal dual methods for Wasserstein gradient flows: Introduction

-We now review previous work on numerical methods for equations of the form (\ref{maineqn}), describing the similarities and differences with our approach.
-Perhaps the most common numerical approach is to consider the equation as an advection-diffusion equation and apply classical finite difference, finite volume, or Galerkin discretizations \cite{Filbet06, CK08, CCH15, LWZ17,BCH}.
-On one hand, such methods are fast, and, in certain regimes, they succeed in capturing the balance between aggregation and diffusion.
-However, they can also suffer from stability constraints, due either to the degeneracy of the diffusion (when $m>1$) or the non-locality from the interaction potential $W$.
+We now compare our approach to existing numerical methods.
+Perhaps the most common numerical approach for equations of the form (\ref{maineqn}) is to consider the equation as an advection-diffusion equation and apply classical finite difference, finite volume, or Galerkin discretizations \cite{Filbet06, CK08, CCH15, LWZ17,BCH}.
+However, when such methods are based on explicit time discretizations, they suffer from stability constraints due either to the degeneracy of the diffusion (when $m>1$) or the non-locality from the interaction potential $W$.
 (See for instance the mesa problem \cite{LTWZ18b}.)
-The nonlinearity and non-locality also complicate standard implicit or semi-implicit solvers \cite{PZ17, BCH}.
+Implicit time discretizations, on the other hand, are computationally intensive, due to the difficulty of matrix inversion, even when the implicit steps are solved by smart iterative methods to avoid the high computation cost of convolution \cite{BCH}.

 Another common approach is to leverage structural similarities between (\ref{eqn:000}) and equations from fluid dynamics to develop particle methods \cite{CB16, CCCC18,BLL12,CarrilloChoiHauray,CDFLS11,CHPW17,CPSW16,CraigTopalogluHeight,MO17,OM17}.
 Until recently, the key limitation of such methods has been developing approaches to incorporate diffusion.
 Following the analogy with the Navier-Stokes equations, stochastic particle methods have been proposed in the case of linear diffusion ($m=1$) \cite{Jabin,JW,Liu1,Liu2}.
 More recently the first two authors and Patacchini developed a deterministic blob method for linear and nonlinear diffusion ($m \geq 1$) \cite{CCP18}.
 On one hand, particle methods naturally conserve mass and positivity, and they can also be designed to respect the underlying gradient flow structure of the equation, including the energy dissipation property (\ref{energydissipation1}).
 On the other hand, a large number of particles is often required to resolve finer properties of solutions.